 The mouse auditory system is organized tonotopically (Hackett et al., 2011; Kaas, 2010; Kanold et al., 2014).
-This feature allows measuring neural activity and plasticity in specific tone-responsive regions (Bathellier et al., 2012; Higgins et al., 2010; Kaja Ewa Moczulska, 2013).
-We mapped the tonotopic projections from primary auditory cortex to auditory striatum.
-We first
+This feature allows measuring neural activity and plasticity in specific toneresponsive regions (Bathellier et al., 2012; Higgins et al., 2010; Kaja Ewa Moczulska, 2013).
+We

 Figure 2.
 Auditory corticostriatal projections in mice are tonotopically organized.
 (A) Intrinsic optical imaging of the auditory cortex in a head-fixed mouse through a window of thinned bone.
-(B) Intrinsic optical images in response to pure tones of 4 and 32kHz (left and middle).
+(B) Intrinsic optical images in response to pure tones of 4 and 32kHz (left and middle) are shown for the example animal whose histology is shown later.
+The data shows high and low frequency loci as determined by the mean relative normalized change in reflectance between pre-stimulus period and during stimulus presentation repeated 15x.
 Composite image showing tonotopy in auditory cortex where green corresponds to high frequency and red to low frequency.
 The arrows indicate overall tonotopic gradient (low to high) in the individual tone responsive areas.
-(C) Tonotopic separation of A1 projections into auditory striatum showing high frequency A1 projects more laterally and low frequency A1 projects more medially (white rectangle).
+(C) Tonotopic separation of A1 projections into auditory striatum in a single example section showing high frequency A1 projects more laterally and low frequency A1 projects more medially (white rectangle).
 Scale bar=500um.
-(D) Enlarged view of auditory striatum (white rectangle) showing tonotopic separation quantified in E.
+(D) Enlarged view of auditory striatum (white rectangle) from C showing tonotopic separation.
+(E) Z-score normalized fluorescence intensity of auditory corticostriatal projections plotted along the medio-lateral axis.
+The data represents mean and std. dev. of fluorescence intensity across 5 slices obtained from 2 animals after dual injections; paired t-test shows significant differences in red and green fluorescence intensity at the medial and lateral ends ($p=5.6 \times 10^{-5}$, and $p=1.9 \times 10^{-5}$) respectively.
+Additional data is available in Extended Data Figure 2-1.

-performed intrinsic optical imaging of the auditory cortex through a thinned bone preparation in a mouse (Bakin et al., 1996; Bathellier et al., 2012), in response to pure tones of 4kHz and 32kHz (Fig. 2A).
-The intrinsic signals elicited by these stimuli consistently revealed three regions, which we identified as A1, A2 and AAF (Fig. 2B), and subsequently mapped to the brain surface using the vasculature as guidance.
-We then performed small focal injections in high and low frequency regions of A1, using AAV1-CAG-GFP and AAV1-CAG-tdTomato respectively (Fig. 2A, supplementary Fig. S1).
-Inspection of coronal sections of the auditory striatum revealed a tonotopic organization of the afferent cortical projections (Fig. 2C).
-Fibers from the low frequency region of A1 terminated more medially, whereas those from the high frequency region terminated more laterally (Fig. 2D & E).
-These experiments reveal a tonotopic projection in the mouse from A1 to the auditory striatum, which can be observed in standard coronal slices.
+334 32kHz (Fig. 2A).
+The intrinsic signals elicited by these stimuli consistently revealed three 335 regions, which we identified as A1, A2 and AAF (Fig. 2B), and subsequently mapped to the 336 brain surface using the vasculature as guidance.
+We then performed small focal injections in high 337 and low frequency regions of A1, using AAV1-CAG-GFP and AAV1-CAG-tdTomato 338 respectively (Fig. 2A, Extended Data Fig. 2-1).
+Inspection of coronal sections of the auditory 339 striatum revealed a tonotopic organization of the afferent cortical projections (Fig. 2C).
+Fibers 340 from the low frequency region of A1 terminated more medially, whereas those from the high 341 frequency region terminated more laterally (Fig. 2D & E).
+These experiments reveal a tonotopic 342 projection in the mouse from A1 to the auditory striatum, which can be observed in standard 343 coronal slices.

-Training induces a tonotopic gradient of synaptic strength in the auditory striatum
+345 Training induces a tonotopic gradient of synaptic strength in the auditory striatum